rabuu/sheetstorm/src/widgets.typ

 ///
 /// -> content
 #let score-box(
-  /// Set the score box task list manually. -> array | none
+  /// Set the score box task list manually.
+  ///
+  /// If #auto is set, figure out the tasks from the context.
+  ///
+  /// -> array | auto
-  tasks: none,
+  tasks: auto,
   /// Whether to show the points per task. -> bool
   show-points: true,
   /// Whether the points of bonus tasks count into the sum. -> bool